coskundeniz/ad_clicker/README.md

 # ad_clicker

 This script changes IP via Tor and clicks ads for a certain query on Google search.
+Tested with Firefox and Chrome.

 [Related post on Medium](https://python.plainenglish.io/google-ads-clicker-with-python-selenium-and-tor-a6ff8078da2a)